0 comments

 Warning Signs and Symptoms

-- Increased swelling or redness – If swelling worsens or doesn’t begin to subside after the first few days, or if the area becomes unusually red, contact your dental provider.
+- Increased swelling or redness - Contact your dental provider if swelling worsens after the first few days.

-- Severe or prolonged pain – If pain continues despite following prescribed pain management or intensifies, it may be a sign of infection or other complications.
+- Severe or prolonged pain - May be a sign of infection or other complications.

-- Pus or discharge – Any discharge that is yellow or green, or if you experience a foul taste or odor, may indicate infection.
+- Pus or discharge - Yellow or green discharge may indicate infection.
 Seek immediate medical attention.

 Long-Term Outcomes